Last Update: October 2021

 Barbados National Economic and Social Development Council (NESDC)

-Bolivia (Plurinational State of) National Council for Economic and Social Policy (CONAPES) 2003 Presidential Delegate
+Bolivia (Plurinational State of) National Council for Economic and Social Policy (CONAPES) 2003 President of the Republic

 Brazil Social Assistance National Council 1993 Minister of Social Development and Assistance, Family and Fight Against Hunger